What is Product Liability?

 In some cases, it may be obvious that your injuries were caused by a defective product.
 In other instances, however, it can be more difficult to prove that a faulty product was the cause of your injuries.
 This might be the case if you are in a single-vehicle car accident wherein you suddenly lose control of your vehicle; a defective part may be the cause of the incident.
 Similarly, if you begin to experience complications, such as pain or infections, following a medical procedure to implant a device, you may not realize that the medical device itself is defective.

-It is important that you speak to an experienced personal injury attorney if you believe a defective product may have led to your injuries or the death of your loved one.
-A personal injury attorney will be able to provide you with sound legal guidance and ensure that you are fully aware of all your rights.
+It is important that you speak to an experienced attorney if you believe a defective product may have led to your injuries or the death of your loved one.
+A product liability attorney will be able to provide you with sound legal guidance and ensure that you are fully aware of all your rights.